jadijadi/lpic1book/1047_find_system_files_and_place_files_in_the_correct_location.md

 /sbin/mkfs
 ````

-> use the `-a` switch to show all occurances in the path and not only the first one.
+> use the `-a` switch to show all appearance in the path and not only the first one.

 But what happens if you `which for` ?